algorithmiaio/sample-apps/algo-dev-demo/scikit-learn-demo/README.md

 ### Compile Algorithm

-Click the **Build** button in the top right, this will take a around 1 minute.
+Click the **Build** button in the top right to compile the algorithm, this will take a around 1 minute.
 You will see something like `Algorithm version algo://USERNAME/scikit_learn_demo/ad9bb8c0ae1d9c267ea3803bfa9b7c2652bb1921 is now online` when its done.

 ### Making predictions

-Now you can make a real time inference on the new model by passing a query, for example:
+Now you can make a real time inference on the model by, for example:

 ```
 > {"predict": [[0.01778,95,1.47,0,0.403,7.135,13.9,7.6534,3,402,17,384.3,4.45]]}
 [31.048342563320485]
 ```

-Finally, you can pass the path to the file we uploaded earlier and make a batch prediction:
+Finally, you can pass the path to the file we uploaded earlier to make a batch prediction:

 ```
 > {"batch": "data://danielfrg/scikit_learn_demo/boston_test_data.csv"}